zizzle6717/shoes-app/README.md

     1. `npm run init` (This will generate documentations and populate the database with tables and a few records)
     2. `npm run build:watch` (watches files for changes and hot module reloads)
     3. In yet another terminal run `npm start`
-7. If running postgres/redis with docker, you setup should look like...
+7. If running postgres/redis with docker, your setup might look like this...
 ![Terminal Setup](https://github.com/zizzle6717/shoes-app/blob/master/docs/dev-terminal.png)
+Hot module reloading is configured to restart the app each time a file change is saved.

 ### Dev Environment w/ Kubernetes & Skaffold
 TODO